Entries by Cathy Gillespie

 , , , , , , , , ,

-Freedom Of Speech Within Congressional Debates: John Quincy Adams & The Gag Rule, 1840s
+Freedom of Speech Within Congressional Debates: John Quincy Adams and the Gag Rule, 1840s

 Adams was exasperated and yelled, “Am I gagged?”
 He argued that the gag rule was a “direct violation of the Constitution of the United States, the rules of this House, and the rights of my constituents.”
 He declared the gag rule a threat to free, deliberative government: “The freedom of debate has been stifled in this House to a degree far beyond anything that ever has happened since the existence of the Constitution.”